American Housewife, on ABC

 The original title for the show was going to be "The Second Fattest Housewife in Westport," but it was changed prior to the series premiere.
 The pilot still focuses on the fact that the main character, Katie Otto (Katy Mixon), is upset to learn that her neighbor, "Fat Pam," is moving away, because that will mean Katie goes from third-fattest to second-fattest housewife in Westport, Connecticut.
 So she spends much of the episode trying to prevent that, or to ensure that someone fatter than her will buy the house.
 (And she fails.)
 However, the series does focus more on other things, and Katie and her entire family are an interesting mix of characters.
 There's her husband, a history professor named Greg (Diedrich Bader), who seems more grounded than Katie, but who also clearly loves her and is always ready to help with whatever ridiculousness she gets into (while also keeping her from going too far off the deep end), as well as helping to raise their three very different children.
 There's the oldest, 14-year-old Taylor (played in the pilot by Johnny Sequoyah, whose work I really enjoyed in Believe, so I was happy to see her here... but then she was replaced after the pilot by an actress I was unfamiliar with, Meg Donnelly, who I quickly came to like in the role).
 Katie is deeply concerned that Taylor, who has recently gone from geeky to hot, is becoming more like the thin, superficial women of Westport that she so despises.
+(Katie's arch-nemesis, incidentally, is a woman named Chloe Brown Mueller.)
 Then there's 12-year-old Oliver, who Katie worries is too materialistic and doesn't seem to have an altruistic bone in his body.
+(And he seems to speak in some manner of Mid-Atlantic accent.)
 And the youngest, 7-year-old Anna-Kat, has OCD and is germ-phobic.
 (And she's probably my favorite character on the show.)
 It's mainly because of the availability of special needs services available at the affluent town's school that the Ottos moved to Westport.
 But while it might be good for Anna-Kat, the move has exacerbated Katie's worries about her other two kids.
-Luckily, Katie has two good friends, Doris and Angela, who share her disdain for the too-perfect women of Westport.
-Although one of those women, Viv, befriends Katie, who isn't particularly happy to have her as a friend.
+Luckily, Katie has two good friends, Doris and Angela, who share her disdain for the too-perfect women of Westport (even though they, unlike Katie, are among the town's wealthy citizens).
+But one of those women, Viv, befriends Katie, who isn't particularly happy to have her as a friend.
 And I think Viv eventually divorces her husband.
 And, um... at some point, Taylor starts dating a guy named Eyo.
 And Oliver starts taking ballet class, as an extracurricular activity to help him eventually get into Harvard.
 And Greg gets a book deal.
 Anyway, so far I find the show amusing, and... well, I guess that's all I can tell you.